 “Many people with diabetes are unwittingly storing their insulin wrong because of fluctuating temperatures in domestic refrigerators,” said study author Dr. Katarina Braune, of Charité – Universitätsmedizin Berlin in Germany.

 Unlike many synthetic drugs which are stable in pill form in a range of temperatures, injectable biologics like insulin have a narrowly-defined temperature zone in which product integrity is maintained.
 Because of this, it’s recommended that insulin be stored in a refrigerator between two and eight degrees Celsius, or between two and 30 degrees Celsius if it’s being carried by a patient in an insulin pen or vial.

 Because diabetes is a chronic condition, patients will often have a stock of insulin in their refrigerator which could be stored for multiple months before use.
 What are Braune’s recommendations for how patients should properly store their insulin?

 “When storing your insulin in the fridge at home, always use a thermometer to check the temperature,” said Braune.
 “Long-term storage conditions of insulin are known to have an impact on its blood-glucose-lowering effect.”

 In the current study, Braune and her colleagues sought to find out how common it is for a patient’s insulin supply to deviate outside of the recommended temperature range when in storage.
-The researchers teamed up with Science & Co and MedAngel BV, a digital health company, to monitor the insulin stores of 388 diabetic patients living in the US and the EU between late 2016 and earlier this year.
+The researchers teamed up with Science & Co and MedAngel BV, a digital health company, to monitor the insulin stores of 388 diabetic patients living in the US and the EU between late 2016 and earlier 2018.

 Temperature sensors provided by MedAngel were either positioned next to the insulin stored in the fridge, or in a patient’s insulin-containing travel bag.
 Every three minutes, the sensors collected temperature data which researchers analyzed after an average of 49 days for each sample.